Astronomy Essentials

 Eclipse season terminology

-Here are some words you need to know to understand eclipse seasons: lunar nodes and ecliptic.
+With this in mind, here are some words you need to know to understand eclipse seasons: lunar nodes and ecliptic.
 The ecliptic is the plane of the Earth’s orbit around the sun.
 A lunar node is the point where, in its monthly orbit of Earth, the moon’s orbit intersects that plane.
 An eclipse season is when – from Earth’s perspective – the sun is close enough to a lunar node to allow an eclipse to take place.
 If the sun is close to a lunar node at full moon, we see a lunar eclipse.
 If the sun is close to a lunar node at new moon, we see a solar eclipse.

-To put it another way, if the moon turns new or full in close concert with the moon’s crossing of one of its nodes, then an eclipse is not only possible – but inevitable.
+To put it another way, if the moon turns new or full in close concert with the moon’s crossing of one of its nodes, then an eclipse is not only possible, but inevitable.

 Minimum of 4 eclipses in one year